-The Investment Manager also provides various administrative services to the Company under an Administration Services Agreement.
+The Investment Manager also provides various administrative services to the Company under an administration services agreement ("ASA").
 These include accountancy, corporate secretarial, performance analytics, taxation, compliance and risk monitoring services.
 The services also include liaising with the external share registry to ensure that accurate share records are maintained and services are provided to shareholders in a timely and efficient manner.